Anthropology: Palaeoanthropology

 Paleoanthropology combines the disciplines of paleontology and physical anthropology.
-It is the study of ancient humans, as found in fossil hominid evidence such as petrifacted bones and footprints.
-Genetics and morphology of specimens are crucially important to this field.
-Markers on specimens, such as enamel fractures and dental decay on teeth, can also give insight into the behaviour and diet of past populations.
+It is the study of ancient humans, as evidenced by fossil hominid remains, such as petrifacted bones and footprints.
+The genetics and morphology of specimens are crucial to this field.
+Markers on specimens, such as enamel fractures and dental decay on teeth, can also give insight into the behavior and diet of past populations.

 Organizations

 Contemporary anthropology is an established science with academic departments at most universities and colleges.
-The single largest organization of anthropologists is the American Anthropological Association (AAA), which was founded in 1903.
+The largest organization of anthropologists is the American Anthropological Association (AAA), founded in 1903.
 Its members are anthropologists from around the globe.

-In 1989, a group of European and American scholars in the field of anthropology established the European Association of Social Anthropologists (EASA) which serves as a major professional organization for anthropologists working in Europe.
-The EASA seeks to advance the status of anthropology in Europe and to increase visibility of marginalized anthropological traditions and thereby contribute to the project of a global anthropology or world anthropology.
+In 1989, a group of European and American scholars in anthropology established the European Association of Social Anthropologists (EASA), which serves as a major professional organization for anthropologists working in Europe.
+The EASA seeks to advance the status of anthropology in Europe and to increase the visibility of marginalized anthropological traditions, thereby contributing to the project of a global or world anthropology.

 Hundreds of other organizations exist in the various sub-fields of anthropology, sometimes divided up by nation or region, and many anthropologists work with collaborators in other disciplines, such as geology, physics, zoology, paleontology, anatomy, music theory, art history, sociology and so on, belonging to professional societies in those disciplines as well.